radekg/terraform-provisioner-ansible/README.md

 #### Ansible SSH settings

-Only used when `local provisioner` is used.

 - `ansible_ssh_settings.connect_timeout_seconds`: SSH `ConnectTimeout`, default `10` seconds
 - `ansible_ssh_settings.connection_attempts`: SSH `ConnectionAttempts`, default `10`
 - `ansible_ssh_settings.ssh_keyscan_timeout`: when `ssh-keyscan` is used, how long to try fetching the host key until failing, default `60` seconds

 #### Remote

-The existence of this attribute enables `remote provisioning`.
-To use the defaults with remote provisioner, simply add `remote {}` to your provisioner.
+The existence of this resource enables `remote provisioning`.
+To use remote provisioner with its default settings, simply add `remote {}` to your provisioner.

 - `remote.use_sudo`: should `sudo` be used for bootstrap commands, boolean, default `true`, `become` does not make much sense; this attribute has no relevance to Ansible `--sudo` flag
 - `remote.skip_install`: if set to `true`, Ansible installation on the server will be skipped, assume Ansible is already installed, boolean, default `false`
 - `remote.skip_cleanup`: if set to `true`, Ansible bootstrap data will be left on the server after bootstrap, boolean, default `false`
-- `remote.install_version`: Ansible version to install when `skip_install = false`, string, default `empty string` (latest version available in respective repositories)
+- `remote.install_version`: Ansible version to install when `skip_install = false` and default installer is in ude, string, default `empty string` (latest version available in respective repositories)
 - `remote.local_installer_path`: full path to the custom Ansible installer on the local machine, used when `skip_install = false`, string, default `empty string`; when empty and `skip_install = false`, the default installer is used
-- `remote.remote_installer_directory`: full path to the remote directory where custom Ansible installer will be deployed to and executed from, used when `skip_install = false`, string, default `/tmp`; any intermediate directories will be created; the program will be executed with `bash`, use shebang if program requires a non-shell interpreter; the installer will be saved as `tf-ansible-installer` under the given directory; for `/tmp`, the path will be `/tmp/tf-ansible-installer`
+- `remote.remote_installer_directory`: full path to the remote directory where custom Ansible installer will be deployed to and executed from, used when `skip_install = false`, string, default `/tmp`; any intermediate directories will be created; the program will be executed with `sh`, use shebang if program requires a non-shell interpreter; the installer will be saved as `tf-ansible-installer` under the given directory; for `/tmp`, the path will be `/tmp/tf-ansible-installer`
 - `remote.bootstrap_directory`: full path to the remote directory where playbooks, roles, password files and such will be uploaded to, used when `skip_install = false`, string, default `/tmp`; the final directory will have `tf-ansible-bootstrap` appended to it; for `/tmp`, the directory will be `/tmp/tf-ansible-bootstrap`

 ## Usage

+The provisioner does not support passwords.
+It is possible to add password support for:

+- remote provisioner without bastion: host passwords reside in the inventory file
+- remote provisioner with bastion: host passwords reside in the inventory file, bastion is handled by Terraform, password is never visible
+- local provisioner without bastion: host passwords reside in the inventory file

+However, local provisioner with bastion currently rely on executing an Ansible command with SSH `-o ProxyCommand`, this would require putting the password on the terminal.
+For consistency, consider no password support.

 ### Local provisioner: SSH details

 Local provisioner requires the `resource.connection` with, at least, the `user` defined.
 After the bootstrap, the plugin will inspect the connection info, check if the `user` and `private_key` are set and that provisioning succeeded, indeed, by checking the host (which should be an ip address of the newly created instance).
 If the connection info does not provide the SSH private key, `ssh agent` mode is assumed.
-When the state validates correctly, the provisioner will execute `ssh-keyscan` against the newly created instance and proceed only when `ssh-keyscan` succeedes.
-You will see plenty of `ssh-keyscan` errors in the output before provisioning starts.

 In the process of doing so, a temporary inventory will be created for the newly created host, the pem file will be written to a temp file and a temporary `known_hosts` file will be created.
 Temporary `known_hosts` and temporary pem are per provisioner run, inventory is created for each `plays`.
-Files should be cleaned up after the provisioner finishes or fails.
+Files are cleaned up after the provisioner finishes or fails.
 Inventory will be removed only if not supplied with `inventory_file`.

 ### Local provisioner: host and bastion host keys

-Because the provisioner executes the SSH commands outside of itself, via Ansible commands, the provisioner must construct a temporary SSH `known_hosts` file to feed to Ansible.
+Because the provisioner executes SSH commands outside of itself, via Ansible command line tools, the provisioner must construct a temporary SSH `known_hosts` file to feed to Ansible.
 There are two possible scenarios.

 #### Host without a bastion

-If `connection.host_key` is used, the provisioner will use the provided host key to contruct the temporary `known_hosts` file.
+1. If `connection.host_key` is used, the provisioner will use the provided host key to contruct the temporary `known_hosts` file.

-If `connection.host_key` is not given or empty, the provisioner will attempt a connection to the host and retrieve first host key returned during the handshake.
+2. If `connection.host_key` is not given or empty, the provisioner will attempt a connection to the host and retrieve first host key returned during the handshake (similar to `ssh-keyscan` but using Golang SSH).

 #### Host with bastion

 This is a little bit more involved than the previous case.

-If `connection.bastion_host_key` is provided, the provisioner will use the provided bastion host key for the `known_hosts` file.
+1. If `connection.bastion_host_key` is provided, the provisioner will use the provided bastion host key for the `known_hosts` file.

-If `connection.bastion_host_key` is not given or empty, the provisioner will attempt a connection to the bastion host and retrieve first host key returned during the handshake.
+2. If `connection.bastion_host_key` is not given or empty, the provisioner will attempt a connection to the bastion host and retrieve first host key returned during the handshake (similar to `ssh-keyscan` but using Golang SSH).

 However, Ansible must know the host key of the target host where the bootstrap actually happens.
 If `connection.host_key` is provided, the provisioner will simply use the provieded value.
 But, if no `connection.host_key` is given (or empty), the provisioner will open an SSH connection to the bastion host and perform an `ssh-keyscan` operation against the target host on the bastion host.

-For the `ssh-keyscan` case, the bastion host must:
+In the `ssh-keyscan` case, the bastion host must:

 - be a Linux / BSD based system
 - **unless `bastion_host_key` is used**: